 You can also block attacking IPs, within Patchstack we notify our users of attacking IPs that you can then manually block to get rid of the attacks.
 Even if you do not block the attacking IPs you will be protected against attacks as Patchstack will block them.
 You can read about our firewall rules in our documentation here.

-You can set rules on your login page to block anyone that fails to login in after a certain number of attempts.
-For example, you can block an IP address if it fails to login in after three attempts.
+You can set rules on your login page to block anyone who fails to log in after a certain number of attempts.
+For example, you can block an IP address if it fails to log in after three attempts.
 There are many plugins available on the WordPress.org plugin repository to help you limit login attempts.
 Patchstack also has this feature built-in and you can create your own rules.

 A free service by Google that blocks bots by presenting a Turing test on forms. reCaptcha can be implemented on the login page and contact forms to block automated spam inputs.

 Since this is a service by Google, you can be protected against numerous IPs bots use.
 Adding reCaptcha does add friction to your login page and forms, but it also improves the security of your WordPress website.
 You can easily add reCaptcha to your WordPress websites through Patchstack.

 11. Use two-factor (2FA) authentication